No matter where you’re at in life or how old you are, protecting your eyes as you age is a nonnegotiable. Especially to our team at Nicola Eye Care.

 Imagine what life would be like without being able to see.
-For some, this is the reality they live.
+For some, this is the reality they live in.
 But for others, living life without the ability to see is nothing more than a what if.

 If you’re like most, you’d probably like to live as much of your life with perfect vision as you can.
-That’s why we’ve taken the time to prepare a short guide on 8 easy steps you can take to ensure your eyesight remains crisp and clear.
+That’s why we’ve taken the time to put together a short guide including 8 easy steps you can take to ensure your eyesight remains crisp and clear.

 According to the Canadian National Institute of the Blind (CNIB), 5.5 million Canadians currently live with eye disease that may eventually lead to blindness.
-These diseases may include, but are not limited to, macular degeneration, cataracts, diabetic retinopathy and glaucoma.
-The CNIB goes on to predict that these instances of disease and vision loss will grow 30% within the next decade.
+These diseases may include, but are not limited to, macular degeneration, cataracts, diabetic retinopathy, and glaucoma.
+The CNIB predicts that these disease and vision loss instances will grow 30% within the next decade.

-Protecting your eyesight is essential to living a happy and healthy life.
+Protecting your eyesight as you age is essential to living a happy and healthy life.
 Take your time while reading over the 8 steps below, take note of them, and start implementing them in your daily life.

 Know Your Risk Level for Eye Diseases